giannoni/mgresume/content/publication/third/index.md

 ---
 title: 'Who Benefits from Informality?
-Middle Classes and the Distributional Consequences of Informality.'
+Middle Classes and the Distributional Consequences of Informality'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here